nghtchld/react-flask-kiosk/README.md

 1. run flask db init (creates a database and sets up migrations)
 2. run flask db migrate (creates the upgrade script)
 3. run flask db upgrade (upgrades the database to the latest version)

+# Running the front and back end apps
+from `.\kiosk-app\`
+`yarn start` Starts React.js front end.
+Confirm it is running at: http://localhost:3000 `yarn start-kiosk` Starts Flask back end.

 # Licence
 This project is licenced under the BSD 3-Clause licence.
 A full copy of this licene is in the `LICENCE` file.